llms.txt Best Practices: The Most Common Mistakes and How to Avoid Them

 Wrong encoding or broken special characters

-→ Always save the file as UTF-8 without BOM and check it with the validator.
+→ Always save the file as UTF-8 without BOM and check with the validator.

 Mistake #4